jc555579/onboarding-app-automation/README.md

                  │                 │
                  └────────┬────────┘
                           ↓
+               Check Installed Apps
+                          ↓
+               Check Existing Files
+                          ↓
                     Download-App
                           ↓
+                Test-AppSignature
+                          ↓
                     Install-App
+                          ↓
+                     Write-Log
 ```

-This approach makes the script easier to maintain as the number of clients and applications increases.
+This approach keeps the application configuration separate from the automation logic, making the script easier to maintain as the number of clients and applications increases.

 ## Learning Resources